Concepts

 | Total required during the backup window | up to 150 GB |

-Security and Encryption of Backups
+Backup Security and Encryption

-Encryption in transit
+Encryption in Transit

 All communications between the backup orchestrator and S3 storage are encrypted via HTTPS / TLS 1.3.